cbeck88/conf-rs/README.md

    let doc_content: serde_yaml::Value = serde_yaml::from_reader(fs::File::open(&config_path).unwrap()).unwrap();
    ```

-   Note that `conf` doesn't force you to use any particular library or error handling discipline here.
+   `conf` doesn't force you to use any particular library or error handling discipline here.
-   You may prefer to skip the file if it is not specified, or not found, or invalid, and try to proceed without it.

-2. Next, use the builder API to parse an instance of your structure.
+2. Use the builder API to parse an instance of your structure.

    ```rust
    let config = MyConfig::conf_builder()